chiragbharadwaj/ro/spec/README.md

   | TYPE list
   | ID

-# An extended type is either a regular type or a special void type (for functions: return nothing).
+# An extended type is either a regular type or a special void type (return nothing).
 EXTYPE ::=
   | void
   | TYPE